auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

 ## Prompts

 Multilingual custom text prompts follow a particular hierarchy.
-Under the root-level `prompts` resource property is a proprietary `customText` property that is an invention to bundle custom text translations with other prompts settings.
+Under the root-level `prompts` resource property is a proprietary `customText` property that is used to bundle custom text translations with other prompts settings.
 Underneath `customText` is the two-character language code.
 Thirdly is the prompt ID, followed by the screen ID, followed by text ID.

 **Hierarchy**